XenyxNZ/Arma-3-Performance-Guide/Guide.md

 	To revert back off of the profiling build follow these same steps, instead selecting "None" in the drop-down list.

 * **Manually replacing the game executables:**
 	* Visit the Bohemia forum thread found [here](https://forums.bohemia.net/forums/topic/160288-arma-3-stable-server-218-profiling-performance-binary-feedback/), then follow the steps to download and replace the game executables.

-This method can also be used for reverting to previous profiling builds if bugs are occurring on the latest one.
+	<sub>This method can also be used for reverting to previous profiling builds if bugs are occurring on the latest one.</sup>

 # Graphical Settings